 What is a psychometric test in recruitment?

-A psychometric test is used to assess a candidate's cognitive ability and their personality.
-From a candidate's response psychometric testing can predict valuable insights such as job performance, competence, and motivations.
+A psychometric test is used to assess a candidate's cognitive ability or their personality traits.
+In talent management, psychometric testing can predict valuable insights such as job performance, competence, and motivations.

 There are two general types of psychometric tests: ability tests and personality tests.